Mddct/neural-lm-deprecated/README.md

 - [ ] gru fusion on wenet runtime ctc prefix beam search
 - [ ] transformer-xl with cache
 - [ ] transformer-xl with cache to fusion
+- [ ] mwer training when lm fusion
 - [ ] etc